 Once you’ve made the decisions regarding all of the above, you can book a Disney Vacation right on the website: https://disneyworld.disney.go.com/ , connect with a Disney Vacation Planner, or book through a travel agent.

-Maybe you’re not confident about doing this part on your own and just want to show up, reach out to a travel agent.
+If you’re not confident about doing this part on your own and just want to show up, reach out to a travel agent.
 If you’re trying to save every last penny, you can get tickets at a discount and have a Disney Vacation Planner help you connect the dots and craft your vacation.
 And be aware of all the Disney Deadlines when it comes to what to book when and cancellation dates if needed.

 Here’s a couple things to know.

 - You’ll need a percentage down to reserve your package.
 This is usually 200- 500 dollars depending on which resort you choose.

 - You’ll have the option of adjusting the number of days you have park tickets.
-So if you’re planning on getting in late, or just staying at your resort the first day or last day adjust your ticket days so you’re buying less tickets.
+If you’re planning on getting in late, or just staying at your resort the first day or last day adjust your ticket days so you’re buying less tickets.

-- We always recommend to just stick to One Park Per Day… but if you want to park hop and pay extra you have options.
+- We always recommend to just stick to One Park Per Day, but if you want to park hop and pay extra you have options.
 Read up on the pros and cons of the Park Hopper tickets before booking.
-Choose the Park Hopper( allowing you to go to multiple parks on the same day) or Park Hopper Plus ( to add waterparks) before going onto the next screen.
+Choose the Park Hopper( allowing you to go to multiple parks on the same day) or Park Hopper Plus ( to add water parks) before going onto the next screen.

 - On the final page you can add special events, enter in your flight details so you can book the Magical Express ( a free service), and see your total amount.
 If you don’t have your flight yet, you can always add that later.

-Know that booking on your own through the site is sometimes cheaper than going with a service or travel agent.
+Know that booking on your own through the site is sometimes cheaper than going with a service.
 It also gives you complete control if you need to shift dates on your vacation or number of people.
 Any changes to your trip should be made 45 days in advance to avoid fees.
 See our Disney Deadline Timeline for details